SiskSjet/BuildColors/README.md

 ## Info

-This mod will restore you color pallete on dedicated servers and allow to create build color sets.
+This mod will restore your color palette on dedicated servers and allow to create build color sets.

 ## Color Sets